miishke/mm_dark_theme/README.md

 # MM-dark Theme for IPython and Jupyter notebooks
 This is a customized dark theme, designed not to strain the eyes with bright colors, and it uses colors which help easily find desired code section.<br><br>
 In this theme, the current cell is indicated by a side-bar on the left hand side of the page.
-The indicator bar changes color when in editing mode.
+The indicator bar changes color when in editing mode.<br><br>
+When in editing mode, 80 character line (ruler) is displayed, and current line is highlighted.
+The theme uses a blinking block cursor.

 ## Installation
 These installation instructions are for "vanilla" IPython & Jupyter notebook setup.
 If you have themed and customized your notebook, I will assume you know how to patch this into your setup.